mtmanning93/Reach_reports/README.md

 ![Enable automatic deploys](README_images/deployment/auto_deploy.png)

-**9. For manual deployment or to deploy when needed use 'Manual Deploy' section by clicked 'Deploy Branch'.**
+**9. For manual deployment or to deploy when needed use the 'Manual Deploy' section by clicking 'Deploy Branch'.**

 ![Manual deploys](README_images/deployment/manual_deploys.png)